bagrounds/obsidian-github-publisher-sync/content/books/rapport.md

 ## 🔉 SONAR Reflection Techniques
 - Simple reflections
-- On the one hand
+- On-the-one-hand reflections
 - No arguing
 - Affirmations
 - Reframing

 ## 🐾 Animal Archetypes
+### 🦖 T-Rex (Conflict)
+  - maintains boundaries
+  - evokes T-Rex behavior in others
+  - bad T-Rex attacks
+  - guidance
+    - avoid conflict whenever possible
+    - clarify your goals and boundaries
+    - avoid anger, aggression, attacking, sarcasm, and argument, and emotion
+    - you cannot control others' behavior; only yourself
+    - keep it simple
+    - CALM
+      - stay cool
+      - avoid anger
+      - use careful language
+      - be measured

+### 🐭 Mouse (Capitulation)
+  - capitulates; follows
+  - evokes lion behavior in others
+  - bad mouse is sneaky and deceitful
+  - guidance
+    - EASE
+      - Explore what the other person has said before making assumptions about it.
+      - Advice from other's: seek it out and consider it, even if you don't ultimately follow it.
+      - Slow down and give space.
+Speak less than 20% of the time, yielding the other 80% to the other person.
+      - Examine what is in your mind before you speak.
+Listen, think, and then speak.
+In that order.

-### 🦁 Lion
+### 🦁 Lion (Control)
   - leads with strength and certainty
   - evokes mouse behavior in others
   - bad lion is overly rigid
-### 🐭 Mouse
-  - capitulates; follows
-  - evokes lion behavior in others
-  - bad mouse is sneaky and deceitful
-### 🦖 T-Rex
-  - maintains boundaries
+  - guidance
-  - evokes T-Rex behavior in others
-  - bad T-Rex attacks
+    - ROAR
+      - Rigid? or Reciprocal?
+      - Only me? or Others?
+      - Anxiety? or Achievement?
+      - Resentment? or Resilience?

-### 🐒 Monkey
+### 🐒 Monkey (Cooperation)
   - warm, playful, and collaborative
   - evokes monkey behavior in others
   - bad monkey is too familiar and lacks boundaries
+  - guidance
+    - TEAM
+      - Think it.
+Say it.
+      - Easy and relaxed.
+      - Animated.
+      - Mirroring.